The music of Devil In the Hills …

 … tells stories that were kept hidden for decades.

 This soulful Americana song cycle was inspired by recently discovered first-person accounts of life deep in West Virginia’s coalfields.
-A life that was dominated by the systemic oppression that kept miners and their wives under the thumb of coal companies and their henchmen.
+A life that was dominated by the systemic oppression that kept miners, their wives, and children under the thumb of coal companies and their henchmen.
 The album calls for a full reckoning, to bring an end to the generational trauma that continues today.

 “… a living, breathing indictment about the hardships and cruelty of life in and around the mines.
 A good for you record that’s good for you in more than one way.
 Check it out.” – Chris Spector, Midwest Record

 “…singer/songwriter Mary Hott is not messing around….
 While generations of songwriters have addressed the issues of environmental damage, union-busting, and poverty-perpetuating corporate practices on the part of these companies, Hott shines light on an even more disturbing legacy… The music is bluesy and dark, and benefits from outstanding production by Don Dixon (R.E.M., the Smithereens) and Michael Lipton… “ – Rick Anderson, CD HotList: New Releases for Libraries